 Correcting Run-on Sentences

 When 2 or more sentences are written as 1 sentence, it is a run-on sentence.
-Two or more sentences run together being written as 1 sentence is also called a comma splice.
+This error is also called a comma splice.
+Often the 2 complete sentences are joined without a comma.
+Run-on sentences are 2 or more sentences joined incorrectly.

 Run-on Sentence: The ball was rolling down the hill, it was heading for the lake.